Autism in Northern Virginia: Prevalence, School Data, and Early Intervention Resources

 National Context: Where the Numbers Start

-Before diving into Northern Virginia specifically, it helps to understand what the national picture looks like in 2025.
+Before diving into Northern Virginia specifically, it helps to understand what the national picture looks like.

 According to the CDC's Autism and Developmental Disabilities Monitoring (ADDM) Network's most recent full report (2022 data, published April 2025):